ApeWorX/github-action/README.md

 **Optional** Overrides the pin used to install `eth-ape`.
 Default is to use the latest version of `eth-ape` (no pin).
+Can also use a `git+` value to install a branch, commit, or tag.

 ### `ape-plugins-list`